SvenGroot/GenerateAnswerFile/README.md

     -AutoLogonPassword Password
 ```

-The answer file created by this command sets the computer name to "my-pc" and joins it to the domain
+The answer file created by this command sets the computer name to "mypc" and joins it to the domain
 "mydomain", using the supplied credentials.
-It also adds the account "domainuser" to the local
+It also adds the account "domainuser" from the
-administrators group and logs in using that account automatically on first boot[^1].
+"mydomain" domain to the local Administrators group, and logs in using that account automatically on
+first boot.

 This sample does not use the [`-Install`][] argument, so it creates an answer file suitable for
 pre-installed Windows images, such as those created using sysprep or DISM tools.
-The [`-JoinDomain`][]
+The
-argument can be used with any install method, however.
+[`-JoinDomain`][] argument can be used with any install method, however.

+The [`-AutoLogonUser`][] argument can be used for both domain or local accounts; to use a local
+account, specify the user name only, without a domain.
+To log in automatically more than once, use
+the [`-AutoLogonCount`][] argument[^1].

 ### Custom partition layout

 If you use the `CleanEfi` or `CleanBios`, you can choose to customize the partition layout for the
 disk specified by [`-InstallToDisk`][], by using the [`-Partition`][] argument.
 This argument accepts
 multiple values, each creating a partition on that disk in the order specified.

-If this argument is
-not specified, a default partition layout is used.
+If the [`-Partition`][] argument is not specified, the default partition layout for the install
+method is used, as specified in the table above.

-Each partition uses the format `label:size`, where label is the volume label, and size is the size
+The [`-Partition`][] argument uses the format `label:size`, where label is the volume label, and
-of the partition.
-The size can use multiple-byte units, such as GB or MB, and will be rounded down
+size is the size of the partition.
+The size can use multiple-byte units, such as GB or MB[^2], and
-to a whole number of megabytes.
-If the size is `*`, it indicates the partition will fill the
+will be rounded down to a whole number of megabytes.
+If the size is `*`, it indicates the partition
-remainder of the disk.
+will fill the remainder of the disk.

 ```text
 ./GenerateAnswerFile autounattend.xml `